-The key pair of the CA is generated in a cryptographic module (HSM) belonging to the CA. The public part of the CA key is physically transferred to the root CA in the form of a certificate signing request (PKCS#10), on the basis of which the root CA generates the certificate.
-The HSM is configured in such a way that the CA private key can be used exclusively by someone who can prove to be in control of the private key of a registration officer.
+The key pair of each TSP CA are generated in a cryptographic module (HSM) belonging to the TSP CA. The public part of the TSP CA key is physically transferred to the intermediate CA in the form of a certificate signing request (PKCS#10), on the basis of which the intermediate CA generates the TSP CA certificate.
+The HSM of the TSP CA is configured in such a way that the TSP CA private key can exclusively be used for CRL generation or certificate generation by the CA system.